 Satin and silk are not only for dresses and clothing garments but also it can be used in upholstery.
 One of the satin’s earliest uses in Europe was for decorative furniture in the Palace of Versailles.
 Also satin is still used for pillow coverings, chairs and other types of cushioned furniture and beddings.
 Since the satin weaves are more flexible than plain weave fabrics and satin is generally known for its lustrous finish and beautiful drape.
 Here are some characteristics of satin.

-While silk sheets are the fibre fabric, silk sheets created are wonderfully.
+While silk sheets are the fibre fabric, silk sheets created are wonderful.
 It is naturally hypoallergenic and it provides natural health and beauty benefits to help you sleep and wake refreshed.
 Silk sheets are much more than a luxury item or bedroom decoration, they are also an investment in your health and a natural aid in your beauty regimen.
-The smooth surface of the silk resists soils and odours that cause skin irritation.
+The smooth surface of the silk resists soil and odours that cause skin irritation.

 Although silk sheets are not a magic wand, health experts suggested that one way to prevent those premature wrinkles is to use silk sheets.
-If you are wondering why silk sheets are very beneficial, here it is; silk emitted by the silkworm that is consist of two main proteins.
-Fibroin is the structural centre of the silk and the sericin is the sticky material surrounding it.
+If you are wondering why silk sheets are very beneficial, here it is; silk emitted by the silkworm that consist of two main proteins.
+Fibroin is the structural centre of the silk and sericin is the sticky material surrounding it.
 Therefore silk is a natural protein fibre, which forms can be woven into textiles.
-The protein fibre of the Silk is composed of fibroin that is produced by certain insect larvae to form cocoons.
-The delicate process of the silk results into an excellent fabric.
+The protein fibre of the silk is composed of fibroin that is produced by certain insect larvae to form cocoons.
+The delicate process of the silk results in an excellent fabric.